learning-zone/nodejs-basics/README.md

 - Purely stateless.
 No additional server or infra required to store session information.
 - It can be easily shared among services.

-JSON Web Tokens consist of three parts separated by dots (.), which are:
+**Syntax:**

 ```js
 jwt.sign(payload, secretOrPrivateKey, [options, callback]);
 ```

-- **Header** - Consists of two parts: the type of token (i.e., JWT) and the signing algorithm (i.e., HS512)
+**1. Header** - Consists of two parts: the type of token (i.e., JWT) and the signing algorithm (i.e., HS512)

-- **Payload** - Contains the claims that provide information about a user who has been authenticated along with other information such as token expiration time.
+**2. Payload** - Contains the claims that provide information about a user who has been authenticated along with other information such as token expiration time.

-- **Signature** - Final part of a token that wraps in the encoded header and payload, along with the algorithm and a secret
+**3. Signature** - Final part of a token that wraps in the encoded header and payload, along with the algorithm and a secret

 **Installation:**